mahahhaa/semester_project_group8/README.md

 # How to run GUI

-Install python (if you haven't): pip install networkx
+Install python (if you haven't)
+Install Networkx : pip install networkx
+Install Matplotlib: pip install matplotlib

 Run the program:
-python CSUFNavigator.py
+Open terminal and access to the directory that contain the file python CSUFNavigatorUpdated.py